avinashkranjan/Amazing-Python-Scripts/Weather-App/README.md

 # Weather app

-This is a simple application that allows you to check the temperature of a city using web scraping from Google search results.
+A simple application that allows you to check the temperature of a city using web scraping from Google search results.

 ## Prerequisites